-Star Wars Episode VII & VIII Sparked Huge Rise in Visitors to Skellig Michael
+Star Wars Episodes VII & VIII Sparked Huge Rise in Visitors to Skellig Michael

 A Monastery Fit for a Jedi Master